 Sensitivity labels: With sensitivity labels, you can classify data across your organization, and enforce protection settings based on that classification without hindering collaboration.

-If you’re just starting out, these points are a great place to start.
+These points are a great place to start.

 - Governance committee: Keep an open line of communication with business stakeholders.